CL4SE: Benchmarking Context Learning on Software Engineering: Benchmark

 \subsection{Task Selection}

-Against the four types of contexts proposed in the previous section, we select four typical scenarios from software engineering tasks to investigate the role and performance of each context type across different tasks.
-As shown in Figure~\ref{fig:task_context}, We illustrate the mapping relationship between contexts and tasks.
+Against the four types of contexts proposed in the previous section, we further select four representative software engineering scenarios to examine the role and effectiveness of each context type in a task-specific setting.
+As shown in Figure~\ref{fig:task_context}, we present the mapping relationship between context types and downstream tasks, so as to provide a clearer view of how different forms of contextual information support different kinds of reasoning and decision-making.

-For project-specific context, we choose code summarization, as it heavily relies on domain knowledge and coding conventions unique to each project.
-For context based on interpretable examples, we select code generation, considering that it requires explicit reasoning processes and clear step-by-step guidance.
-For context based on positive and negative examples, we adopt patch correctness assessment, since distinguishing correct and overfitting patches naturally involves learning from both valid and invalid cases.
-For context based on procedural decision, we apply it to code review, which typically involves multi-turn discussions and progressive judgment.
-Through this one-to-one mapping, we systematically study how each context type influences model performance on corresponding tasks.
+For project-specific context, we choose code summarization, because this task strongly depends on project-level domain knowledge, implementation patterns, naming conventions, and coding styles that are often unique to a particular codebase.
+For context based on interpretable examples, we select code generation, since high-quality generation usually benefits from explicit reasoning demonstrations and transparent step-by-step guidance that can help the model better understand how to construct correct solutions.
+For context based on positive and negative examples, we adopt patch correctness assessment, as the core challenge of this task is to distinguish genuinely correct patches from overfitting or misleading ones, which naturally requires learning from both successful and unsuccessful cases.
+Finally, for context based on procedural decision, we apply it to code review, because code review often involves iterative analysis, multi-turn interaction, and progressive judgment before reaching a final conclusion.
+Through this one-to-one mapping between context types and tasks, we are able to systematically investigate how each type of context contributes to model performance in its most relevant software engineering scenario.